 smartgeber Logo

-This article delves into the key elements that define the dystopian genre, exploring the themes and characteristics that make it so compelling and thought-provoking.
+This article explores the key elements that define the dystopian genre.
+It delves into the common themes, settings, and characteristics that make this literary style both intriguing and thought-provoking.

 What makes a dystopian genre?